MichaelWehar/Crossword-Layout-Generator/README.md

 The demo website shows:

-- how to generate the crossword layout in a json format
+- how to generate the crossword layout in a JSON format

 - how to generate the crossword layout in a plain text grid format (using HTML line breaks).